Gajar Methi Recipe

 Ingredients

-Carrots – This sabzi tastes best when made using red winter carrots.
-Having said that, you can make it using the regular orange carrots too.
+Carrots – This sabzi tastes best with red winter carrots, but you can also use regular orange carrots.

-Fenugreek Leaves (Methi) – In many places, methi is available only during the winters but many places sell it round the year.
+Fenugreek Leaves (Methi) – In some places, methi is available only during the winter, but in others, it is available year-round.
 Use fresh methi leaves and discard the thick stems.
-You can use tender stems though.
+You can use the tender stems, though.

 Spice Powders – This simple stir fry uses basic spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, garam masala powder, and salt.

-Ginger and Garlic – Ginger and garlic add a unique taste, but you can completely skip adding them to make a Jain version.
+Ginger and Garlic – Fresh ginger and garlic add a unique taste.
+You can skip adding them to make a Jain version.

 How To Make Gajar Methi